doubledare704/fastcrud/docs/api/paginated.md

 # Paginated Module Reference

+!!! warning "Deprecated"
+    The `fastcrud.paginated` module is deprecated as of version 0.18.0 and will be removed in the next major version.
+Please import pagination utilities directly from `fastcrud` instead:

+    ```python
+    # Old (deprecated)
+    from fastcrud.paginated import PaginatedListResponse, PaginatedRequestQuery

+    # New (recommended)
+    from fastcrud import PaginatedListResponse, PaginatedRequestQuery
+    ```

 `paginated` is a utility module for offset pagination related functions.
+The functionality has been moved to the core module for better organization.

+## Core Pagination Modules

+The pagination utilities are now organized in the core module:

+### Pagination Schemas

+::: fastcrud.core.pagination.schemas
+    rendering:
+      show_if_no_docstring: true

+### Pagination Response Utilities

+::: fastcrud.core.pagination.response
+    rendering:
+      show_if_no_docstring: true

+### Pagination Helpers

+::: fastcrud.core.pagination.helper
+    rendering:
+      show_if_no_docstring: true

-## Function Definition
+## Backward Compatibility

+For backward compatibility, the original imports still work but will issue deprecation warnings:

 ::: fastcrud.paginated
     rendering: